Neurofibromin/bookmark-dlp/bookmark-dlp.manpage.md

 2025.
 01. 17

 # NAME
-**bookmark-dlp** - Program for downloading bookmarked youtube videos.
+**bookmark-dlp** - Program for downloading bookmarked YouTube videos.

 # SYNOPSIS
 |    `$ bookmark-dlp --source SOURCE --target TARGET [OPTIONS]`

 # DESCRIPTION
-Utility program for downloading bookmarked youtube links.
-A program to replicate the folder structure of your Chrome/Brave/Firefox/etc. bookmarks and download all youtube videos/playlists amongst the bookmarks.
+Utility program for downloading bookmarked YouTube links.
+A program to replicate the folder structure of your Chrome/Brave/Firefox/etc. bookmarks and download all YouTube videos/playlists amongst the bookmarks.

 # MODES